Esophagectomy - minimally invasive

 - If part of your esophagus is removed, the remaining ends are joined together using staples or stitches.
 If most of your esophagus is removed, the surgeon reshapes your stomach into a tube to make a new esophagus.
 It is joined to the remaining part of the esophagus.

-- During surgery, lymph nodes in your chest and belly are likely removed if cancer has spread to them.
+- During surgery, lymph nodes in your chest and belly are likely removed to determine if cancer has spread to them.

 - A feeding tube is placed in your small intestine so that you can be fed while you are recovering from surgery.